mdlacasse/ARP-Lab/README.md

 ## Capabilities
 ARP Lab contains historical data from 1928 to last year and can generate scenarios using this data, or using random data created from historical statistics.
 It has many graphing capabilities as well as many heuristics for optimizing wealth over the time span of a scenario.
-These include smart banking strategies, coordinated assets allocations between types of accounts and between spouses, and a Roth conversion optimizer using a stochastic approach.
+These include smart banking strategies, coordinated assets allocations between types of accounts and optionally between spouses, and a Roth conversion optimizer using a stochastic approach.

 There are currently 4 classes of assets supported in ARP Lab: